-PRINTER (Continued) Major Status: Command Reject (0101) Substatus: Slew Alert on last slew operation (X1XXXX) Meaning of Status Return: The last command resulted in a termination interrupt with "data alert" status and "slew alert" substatus.
+PRINTER (Continued) Major Status: Command Reject (0101) Substatus: Slew Alert on last slew operation (X1XXXX) Meaning of Status Return: The last command resulted in a termination interrupt with Data Alert status and Slew Alert substatus.
 Action taken by GEEPR: On Termination: A message is typed informing the operator of the Alert condition, then status and substatus are returned to the user.
-Major Status: Command Reject (0101) Substatus: Top-of-page Echo on last slew operation (1XXXXX)

-The last command resulted in a termination interrupt with "data alert" status and "top of page" substatus.
+Major Status: Command Reject (0101) Substatus: Top-of-page Echo on last slew operation (1XXXXX) Meaning of Status Return: The last command resulted in a termination interrupt with \mbox{Data} Alert status and $\mbox{Top-of-Page}$ substatus.